ERROL PARKER | Editor-at-large | Contact

 IN A THINLY-VEILED attempt at telling every woman he has on Snapchat that he now exercises, a 29-year-old Brisbane legal profession said he can’t wait to start rooting again, using his soon-to-be chiselled body as a potent sexual weapon, which none of them are going to be able to resist.

-Concluding that the lack of physical intimacy and sexual contact in his life was due to his negative body image and not the obvious short-comings in his personality, Miles Petunia agrees that the grass can only get greener from here on him.
+Concluding that the lack of physical intimacy and sexual contact in his life was due to his negative body image and not the obvious short-comings in his personality, Miles Petunia agrees that the grass can only get greener from here on in.

 “Christmas is hard on any person’s body, especially when you’re genetically predisposed to putting on weight like me,” said Petunia.